MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

     * If the network device can enter Dx state while the system remains in its working (S0) state, and then the client driver should be [Supporting Idle Power-Down](../wdf/supporting-idle-power-down.md).

-2. When the networking device is in the lower-power(Dx) state, it can trigger a wake-up signal if certain pre-configured wake condition has happened.
+2. When the networking device is in the lower-power(Dx) state, it can trigger a wake-up signal if a pre-configured wake condition has occured.

     * For details on how a WDF device can wake the system from a system-wide low-power state, see [Supporting System Wake-Up](../wdf/supporting-system-wake-up.md).